turbot/steampipe-docs/docs/learn.md

 # Learn Steampipe

+Steampipe provides zero-ETL tools for fetching data directly from APIs and services.
+Steampipe is offered in several distributions:
-Steampipe exposes APIs and services as a high-performance relational database, giving you the ability to write SQL-based queries to explore dynamic data.
+- The **Steampipe CLI** exposes APIs and services as a high-performance relational database, enabling you to write SQL-based queries to explore dynamic data.
 Mods extend Steampipe's capabilities with dashboards, reports, and controls built with simple [HCL](https://github.com/hashicorp/hcl).
+The Steampipe CLI is a turnkey solution that includes its own Postgres database, plugin management, and mod support.
+- **[Steampipe Postgres FDWs](/docs/steampipe_postgres/overview)** are native Postgres Foreign Data Wrappers that translate APIs to foreign tables.
+Unlike Steampipe CLI, which ships with its own Postgres server instance, the Steampipe Postgres FDWs can be installed in any supported Postgres database version.
+- **[Steampipe SQLite Extensions](/docs/steampipe_sqlite/overview)** provide SQLite virtual tables that translate your queries into API calls, transparently fetching information from your API or service as you request it.
+- **[Steampipe Export CLIs](/docs/steampipe_export/overview)** provide a flexible mechanism for exporting information from cloud services and APIs.
+Each exporter is a stand-alone binary that allows you to extract data using Steampipe plugins *without a database*.
+- **[Turbot Pipes](/docs/steampipe-cloud)** is the only intelligence, automation & security platform built specifically for DevOps.
+Pipes provides hosted Steampipe database instances, shared dashboards, snapshots, and more!

+This tutorial uses the Steampipe CLI.
 Let's dive in...

 ## Install the AWS plugin